MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOGeoAdministrator.md

 ## SYNOPSIS

-This cmdlet returns the SharePoint Online user or security group accounts with global administrative privileges in the current Multi-Geo tenant.
+This cmdlet returns the SharePoint Online user or security group accounts with global administrative privileges in the current multi-geo tenant.

 ## SYNTAX